International Moving

 • Wine, grape juice and other various foodstuffs and consumer goods in large quantity

-• Admitted duty-free if Customer has lived abroad for over one year, has owned and used the auto for a minimum of six months, if brought in for personal use with household goods and will not be sold for one year
+• Admitted duty-free if customer has lived abroad for over one year, has owned and used the auto for a minimum of six months, if brought in for personal use with household goods and will not be sold for one year

 • Cars must be inspected before licensing, comply with German technical and environmental regulations and require modifications